dtoshniwal/dtoshniwal.github.io/blog/_posts/2020-07-08-first-post.md

 (new Runtime).module(define, name => name === "graphic" ? inspect() : undefined);
 </script>

-All in all, happy with what the platform can do; time permitting, future posts will diver deeper into splines or their applications!
+All in all, happy with what the platform can do; time permitting, future posts will dive deeper into splines or their applications!